About the Conference

 Barbara Lewandowska-Tomaszczyk

-Barbara Lewandowska-Tomaszczyk is a professor in the Department of Language and Communication at the University of Applied Sciences in Konin.
+Barbara Lewandowska-Tomaszczyk is a Professor in the Department of Language and Communication at the University of Applied Sciences in Konin.
 Previously, she worked at the Institute of English Studies at the University of Łódź.
 Her research focuses on cognitive semantics and pragmatics, corpus linguistics and its applications in contrastive linguistics, applied linguistics, and translation studies.
 She has authored numerous publications, participated in many international research projects, and regularly delivers invited talks, seminars, and lecture series in Poland and abroad.

 Visit Professor Lewandowska-Tomaszczyk's Google Scholar profile